-This is how Landbot.io was born (a tool for creating conversational landing pages and generate leads.)
+This is how Landbot.io chatbot builder was born (a tool for creating conversational landing pages and generating leads.)

 If you visit landbot.io right now, you will see that a typical SaaS product landing page it is not!
 You might immediately ask yourself “Where are the usual Features, Pricing, and Team sections?
 There isn’t even a contact page! 😱

 Well, all those sections are in fact available at some point of the conversation, but they are only visible when they become relevant to the user.

 Do you want to guess what the main reason is for not having a traditional website for Landbot.io?
 Again, the reason is conversion.